knowler/knowler.dev/content/accessibility.md

 Currently, I am testing with macOS’ VoiceOver screen reader.
 In the future I’d like to test on Windows as well.

-As a build step, I am using the Netlify <abbr title="accessibility">A11y</abbr> build plugin.

 ## Issues

 I’ve done my best with ensuring sufficient WCAG 2.1 AA contrast